-Tallow trees are a serious invader that can displace native vegetation as well as alter soil conditions due to the high quantity of acidic tannins in the leaves.
-Most plant eating animals (mammals, birds, and insects) do not consume the leaves of tallow trees.
+Yes, the Chinese tallow tree is a serious invader that can displace native vegetation as well as alter soil conditions due to the high quantity of acidic tannin in the leaves.
+Most plant eating animals (mammals, birds, and insects) do not consume the leaves of Chinese tallow trees.